 I have this fear of starving on the mountain, so I always over-pack with food (which is pretty bad cause you should be cutting down weight.)
 It’s something I’m still working on.

-- Lunch: sandwich, either salami or turkey (only if first day), and maybe a hard-boiled egg (boil it at home!)
+- Lunch: sandwich, either salami and bread, tuna packets and avocado… or turkey (only for the first day) and maybe a hard-boiled egg (boil it at home!)

 - Snacks: